 What do you find most frustrating about travelling?
 It’s always a slightly nervous trip to the baggage claim when traveling with our racing equipment, you always hope to see it arrive in the same condition you farewelled it in… Luckily I have only ever heard ‘those” stories and never had any thing too bad happen on my watch! touch wood!

 How do you plan your trips away?
 We are quite flexible with our arrangements.
 I typically look into the accessible rooms on booking sights and see which room will suit us best.
 I am fortunate to be quite able as far as access goes- if the no wheelchair accessible room has better views… I will crawl up stairs to experience the view… but I am lucky that I am able and willing to do so!
-But having a inclusive tourism website destination (like Push Adventures) will take a lot of stress out for travel for people with disabilities!
+But having a inclusive tourism website destination (like The Good Scout) will take a lot of stress out for travel for people with disabilities!

 Do you have any tips for other wheelchair users?
 Don’t be afraid to ask questions.
 What people believe to be accessible and what is can differ.
 Also check in nice and early when flying… sometimes they upgrade you as its easier for them to get you up the front of the plane!